cookingoffthebackburner/cotb-src/README.md

-# Off The Backburner
+# Cooking Off The Backburner

-Website source code, with theme by Bootstrapious and Kishan B, slight modifications by Rob Amezquita, and content by Annie Nguyen and Rob Amezquita, et al.
+Website source code, with theme by Bootstrapious and Kishan B, (very) slight modifications by Rob Amezquita, and content by Annie Nguyen and Rob Amezquita, et al.

 ## Source code layout